fcsonline/drill/README.md

         --tags <tags>              Tags to include
-    -t, --threshold <threshold>    Sets a threshold value in ms amongst the compared file -o, --timeout <timeout>        Set timeout in seconds for all requests
+    -t, --threshold <threshold>    Sets a threshold value in ms amongst the compared file -o, --timeout <timeout>        Set timeout in seconds for all requests --threads <threads>        Number of worker threads for the tokio runtime (defaults to CPU core count, capped at the number of CPU cores)
+        --new-conn-per-iter        Create a fresh HTTP connection (new reqwest client, fresh DNS lookup) for every iteration instead of reusing connections across iterations
 ```

 ## Roadmap